Three minute thesis competition

 The 3MT is an invaluable opportunity to practise your communication skills in a supportive environment and it gives you the chance to distil the essence of your research into a succinct and engaging sound bite.

 And of course, there will be some extremely generous prizes and travel opportunities on offer as mentioned above.

 Who is eligible to enter?

 Competitors who are eligible on the date of their first presentation in their local competition will be considered eligible for the duration of that year's competition.
-So if a competitor graduates before the date of the Trans-Tasman 3MT competition they will still be eligible.
+So if a competitor graduates before the date of the Asia-Pacific 3MT competition they will still be eligible.

 The presentation will be a talk accompanied only by a single static PowerPoint slide.
 This means that animations and the like are not permitted; additional electronic media such as sound and video files are not permitted; and props such as costumes, instruments or pieces of scientific equipment are not permitted.
 'Talk' means talk (so no poems, raps or songs).

 Presentations are strictly limited to three minutes.
 Competitors whose talk exceeds three minutes will be disqualified.

 The decision of the adjudicating panel is final.